SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Button Styles/SKNoteButtonStyle/SKNoteButtonStyle.md

 ## Overview

 The ``SKNoteButtonStyle`` is a specialized `ButtonStyle` designed to define the appearance and behavior of note action buttons within the `SheetKit` framework.
-It is tailored for informational actions, such as linking to privacy notes or "know more" content, providing a consistent and visually subtle appearance across supported Apple platforms.
+It is tailored for informational actions, such as linking to privacy notes or "know more" content, providing a consistent and visually distinct appearance across supported Apple platforms, mirroring the design of ``SKNavigationButtonStyle``.
 This style emphasizes accessibility and a native feel, making it ideal for secondary informational actions that guide users to additional details.
 It is highly recommended to pair ``SKNoteButtonStyle`` with the ``SKButton`` component for seamless integration and proper styling, especially when used within an ``SKToolbarItem`` with the ``SKToolbarItemPlacement/note`` placement, which automatically applies this style.
+Alternatively, developers can apply this style directly to an ``SKButton`` using the `.skButtonStyle(.note)` modifier.
 On macOS, the appearance and placement (top of the sheet for `compact` and `prominent` styles, or bottom of the view for `default`) are influenced by the ``SKSheetStyle`` value, either passed explicitly via the initializer or derived from the environment (e.g., via the `.skSheetStyle` modifier) when used with ``SKToolbarItem``.
 On watchOS, the button is uniquely positioned in the middle of the bottom bar and requires a specific 'i' icon for rendering, with text skipped.

 ### Button Tests Example Code